top of page

 Year 1736: the seller of Formaggio di Fossa

-In a notarial deed dated 1736, the trader from Sogliano A. Onesti undertook to supply two traders from Faenza as much as 30,000 pounds of cheese (more than 100 quintals) at a cost of 2.95 scudi/100 pounds with the description "the cheese that currently made and will be made in Sogliano".
+In a notarial deed from 1736, the Sogliano merchant A. Onesti committed to supplying two merchants from Faenza with 30,000 pounds of cheese (more than 100 quintals) at the cost of 2.95 scudi per 100 pounds, with the description "the cheese that is currently made and will be made in Sogliano."

-Considering the very high price for the time, it can be deduced that it was Formaggio di Fossa®.
+Given the very high price for the time, it can be inferred that this was Formaggio di Fossa®.

 Sfondo001.jpg